19hours/sg-statutes/Acts/National Parks Board Act.md

 [Act 9 of 2017 wef 20/11/2017]

 8B.
-To establish, manage and administer any accreditation or certification scheme or a register, for any purpose relating to any function of the Board.
+To establish, manage and administer any accreditation or certification scheme or a register, for any purpose relating to any function of the Board, including specifying, by notification in theGazette, accreditation marks and certification marks of the Board and controlling the use of those accreditation marks or certification marks.

-[Act 9 of 2017 wef 20/11/2017]
+[Act 10 of 2019 wef 01/04/2019]

 9\.
 To offer consultancy services, inform, advise and make recommendations or proposals to the Government or any person on any matter relating to the designation, conservation, development and management of parks and other areas reserved for the propagation of plants and animals, or any other function of the Board.

 10\.
 To act in combination or association with any person engaged, concerned or interested in the promotion of the functions of the Board, and pay for or contribute to the cost and expenses involved in such combination or association.

-11\.
 With the approval of the Minister, to form or participate in the formation of companies or to enter into a partnership or an arrangement for the sharing of profits.

+11. With the approval of the Minister, to join in the formation of a company, association, trust or partnership or enter into a joint venture with any person.

+[Act 10 of 2019 wef 01/04/2019]

 12\.
 With the approval of the Minister, to raise loans for the purposes of this Act.